-The quality of a digital picture is largely dependent upon the number and size of the digital camera pixels contained in
+The quality of a digital picture is largely dependent upon the number and size of the digital camera pixels contained

-can be printed to larger sizes with less loss of image quality than low resolution images.
+images can be printed to larger sizes with less loss of image quality than low resolution images.

 For reference purposes, there is a photo enlargement chart further down on this page that will give you an idea of

 the best image resolution needed for various photo print sizes.

-However, it is probably a good idea to first read the following information on pixels, image file sizes, and image resolution.
+However, it is probably a good idea to first read the following information on pixels, image file sizes, and image

 What are Pixels?
 The word Pixel is a shortened and combined version of the words Picture and Element.
-Every digital
+Every

 Digital SLR cameras like the Nikon D5300 have larger image sensors than a digital compact camera like the Canon